malafeev/JFTClient/README.md

 ### Installation

-In the directory that contains the build.gradle run
+In the directory that contains build.gradle run

      gradle install